I tell you, woman!

 As per today, 110,000 song texts and more than 120 hours of sound recordings have been stored in a relational database.
 Texts are linked with semantic contents, melodic classification and information on performers and locations.
 Follow the link sldr.org/sldr000735/preview/en for more details.

 Modern communication technology offers an extended access to this unique cultural heritage.
 Recently (2015), databases have been upgraded to formats eligible for long-term preservation (read details on http://hdl.handle.net/11041/sldr000735/export-en.txt).
 All data are accessible via the on-line database.
+Most sound recordings have also been deposited for long-term preservation at the AAIS Archives and Research Center for Ethnomusicology (ARCE) in New Delhi.

 The target of this project is threefold: